YangCatalog/backend/recovery/README.md

     load the file with latest date.
 Option to load modules is "--type load" which is not the default option

-It also contains `elk_recovery.py` script which allows us to save or load the Elasticsearch database.
+`elk_recovery.py` script allows us to save/load
+the Elasticsearch database to/from snapshot.

 1. Saving database